Value-added tax (VAT)

 |Training development fund

 |Holiday fund (if not exempt)

-- With the exception of the social cohesion fund, the maximum amount of monthly earnings on which the contributions are paid is EUR 4,554 for 2019 (EUR 3,533 for 2018).
+- With the exception of the social cohesion fund, the maximum amount of monthly earnings on which the contributions are paid is EUR 4,572 for 2020 (EUR 4,554 for 2019).
 This maximum is usually adjusted for inflation annually at the beginning of each calendar year.

-- The rate of 7.8% was applicable up to 31 December 2018.
-As of 1 January 2019, the rate increased to 8.3% for both the employee and the employer for the next five years.
-Thereafter, the rate will increase by 0.5% every five years until it reaches 10.3% from 1 January 2039.
+- As of 1 January 2019, the rate increased to 8.3% for both the employee and the employer for the next five years.
+Thereafter, the rate will increase every five years until it reaches 10.7% as from 1 January 2039.

-- The employee must also contribute at the same rate as the employer to the social insurance fund and the NHS at 1.7% (see 4 below), but not to the other funds.
+- The employee must also contribute at the same rate as the employer to the social insurance fund and the GHS at 1.7% / 2,65% (see 4 below), but not to the other funds.
 It is the employer’s responsibility to withhold this contribution upon payment of employee’s earnings.

 - GHS contribution will increase as from 1 March 2020 (there are currently discussions for such change to take place later in the year) to 2,65% / 2,90% for employee and employer respectively.